Light-induced trion-exciton competition revealed by ultrafast photoemission

-We study the pump fluence dependence of the QPF in Fig.~\ref{fig:3}.
-Panel A shows spectra measured at $t=300$~fs for three pump fluences spanning an order of magnitude.
-Beyond the trivial increase in peak intensity, the dynamics exhibit a strong fluence dependence, as seen in Fig.~\ref{fig:3}B. Most notably, the decay becomes slower at lower fluence, accompanied by subtle changes in the rise time.
-To capture these non-trivial trends, we construct a set of rate equations describing the creation and decay of excitons and trions following photoexcitation.
-As illustrated in Fig.~\ref{fig:3}E, the pump excites electrons into the CB, leaving an equal number of holes in the VB.
-An excited electron can bind with a hole to form an exciton (left) or with a virtual exciton to form a trion (right).
-We also include the decay channels of both quasiparticles.
-Excitons decay via spontaneous electron–hole recombination, a one-particle process depending only on the exciton population ($n_X$).
-Trions, by contrast, can decay only through interaction with a hole, producing two excitons; this two-particle process scales with the trion and hole densities ($n_T n_h$).
-A key consequence is that photoexcited trions necessarily generate excitons as decay products.
-Within this framework, we write the following set of rate equations to model the dynamics after photoexcitation:
+We study the dependence of the QPF on pump fluence in Fig.~\ref{fig:3}(b-d).
+Throughout, the QPF is quantified by fitting the energy distribution curves (EDCs) to a Gaussian peak on an exponential background accounting for the VB tail [Fig.~\ref{fig:2}(a); \cite{SM}].
+Panel (b) shows spectra measured at $t=300$~fs for three pump fluences spanning an order of magnitude.
+Beyond the trivial increase in brightness, the dynamics exhibit a strong fluence dependence, as seen in Fig.~\ref{fig:3}(c) with changes in rise time, peak steepness and decay times across fluences.
+To explore these non-trivial trends, we construct a set of rate equations describing the creation and decay of excitons and trions following photoexcitation:

 where $C_T$ ($C_X$) and $R_T$ ($R_X$) denote the trion (exciton) creation and decay rates, respectively.
 We simplify the model by assuming equal rates for the single-particle processes, $C_T = R_X \equiv \alpha_{\mathrm{1p}}$, and for the two-particle processes, $C_X = R_T \equiv \alpha_{\mathrm{2p}}$.
-The former equates trion formation and exciton decay, both involving an exciton that spontaneously forms from or decays into the vacuum, and therefore having comparable rates.
-The latter equates processes requiring interaction between a hole and either a trion or an electron; since both carry the same negative charge, the attractive interaction is expected to be similar (see SM for details).
-Consequently, the rate equations reflect a symmetry between the two quasiparticle channels, with one rate governing the creation of one species and the decay of the other, and vice versa.
+The former equates trion formation and exciton decay: both involve an exciton that spontaneously forms from or decays into the vacuum, and therefore have comparable rates.
+The latter equates processes requiring interaction between a hole and either a trion or an electron; since both carry the same negative charge, the attractive interaction is expected to be similar (see SM \cite{SM} for details).
 We restrict the model to single-photon processes and neglect higher-order contributions (like the aforementioned secondary trion creation).